plusserver/docs/content/en/cloudhub/products/services/dns-administration.md

 ##### Add DNS entry

-Clicking on the **‘Add DNS entry’** button will display a new entry line at the top of the table.
+Clicking on the **"Add DNS entry"** button will display a new entry line at the top of the table.
 Enter the following values there:\
 ![Table DNS entries - Add entry](../img/dns-administration/table-dns-entries-add-entry.png)

 - **Name**